epixjava/op1REpackerGUI/README.md

 ** Now works on macOS and Windows 10/11!

 Rip Sides A and B of your Tape.
-Rips to FLAC, MP3 or M4a See storage information of your OP1
+Rips to FLAC, MP3 or M4a.
+See storage information of your OP1.
-Backup and Restore your OP1
+Backup and Restore your OP1.
-Pretty ASCII art
+Pretty ASCII art.

 ## usin' it